Barata-Ribeiro/animais-fantasticos/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-1. After cloning the repository, run Node.js to install dependencies:
+1. After cloning the repository, run the script to install dependencies:

 ```
 npm install